 Go for a Snowshoe Walk

 One way to explore the park in May and June is on snowshoes.
-You can rent snowshoes at the Rim Village Gift Shop for $16/pair.
-Ask at the Visitor Center for recommendations on where to go.
+Snowshoe rentals are usually available at the Rim Village Gift Shop until late May.

 Hike (or Bike) on the Rim Drive